 Research by the National Institute of Environmental Health Sciences suggests that girls who are fed on soy-based formula when infants are more likely to suffer severe menstrual pain in adulthood.
 This is associated with the fact that soy contains phytoestrogen that has an impact on the reproductive system while the babies develop.
 Phytoestrogens are compounds that are found in beans and other legumes and have the ability to act like the hormone estrogen in the body.

 Soy-based formulas contain 33% more sodium than the standard cow's milk-based formula.
 This is a very high amount of salt for babies as formulas generally are saltier than breastmilk.
-For this reason, it is not wise to give soy formula unless it is necessary.
+For this reason, it is not wise to give soy formula unless it is medically necessary.

 Some other concerns around soy formula include the issue that soy proteins lack some amino acids that are crucial for the development of the baby.
 With improved research, some amino acids are added to some formula brands.

 Furthermore, all baby formulas sold in the USA are reviewed by the FDA to ensure that they are appropriate for babies in terms of composition, purity, and nutrient content.
 This means that soy-based formula is safe to use for your baby.
 However, the health agencies say that soy-based formula should only be used for children who need it.
 The rest of the children should be fed cow's milk-based formulas for optimal nutrition.

 Hypoallergenic formula is made from cow's milk.
-Although they are made from cow's milk, these formulas are processed in such a way that the allergy-causing protein is broken down into smaller compounds that can easily be digested by the baby.
+Although they are made from cow's milk, these formulas are processed in such a way that the allergy-causing protein is broken down into smaller compounds that can more easily be digested by the baby.
 The process of breaking down protein into smaller particles (hydrolysis) makes the formula less likely to cause allergies.

-Extensively hydrolyzed formulas are those that have broken down the cow's milk protein into to completely small compounds that are easily digestible.
+Extensively hydrolyzed formulas are those that have broken down the cow's milk protein into to completely small compounds that are more easily digestible.

 Partially hydrolyzed formulas, on the other hand, break down the cow's milk proteins into larger pieces compared to extensively hydrolyzed formulas.
 Partially hydrolyzed formulas might help relieve fussiness and gas in some babies, but it might not be good for babies who are allergic to cow's milk as they might still trigger allergies.
-This means that babies who are very sensitive to cow's milk are better off using extensively hydrolyzed formulas or amino-acid based formulas.
+This means that babies who are very sensitive to cow's milk are usually better off using extensively hydrolyzed formulas or amino-acid based formulas.

 Amino-acid based formulas do not contain any whole protein molecules.
 They are made of basic amino acids.
 Amino acids are the building blocks of proteins.
 They are used when babies are sensitive, even to hydrolyzed formulas.
 Amino acid-based formulas are the most expensive, but sometimes they are necessary for the well-being of the baby.

-However, nutritionists recommend organic formulas for babies with compromised immunity or endocrine dysfunction.
+Nutritionists have been known to recommend organic formulas for babies with compromised immunity or endocrine dysfunction.
 Organic formulas are made using certified organic ingredients and processing aids.
 Organic formulas are GMO-free, and they usually have to comply with the national list of allowed and prohibited substances.
 This means that certain preservatives and additives that are usually contained in standard formulas cannot be used in organic formulas.

 Hypoallergenic formulas are the most expensive compared to soy and cow milk formulas.
 This might make it difficult for many families to afford to sustain a baby on hydrolyzed formula.
-Luckily some insurance covers will help purchase these formulas if there is medical evidence that the baby requires them.
+Luckily some insurance coverage will help purchase these formulas if there is medical evidence that the baby requires them.

 As a result of the intense processing that it undergoes to break down the proteins, the formula can have an unpleasant taste.
 For this reason, a lot of brands add sugar and cornstarch to make it taste better.
 These sugars might not be the very best for babies.
 Hypoallergenic formula should only be used if recommended by a pediatrician.